 Can You Let Your Cat with Kidney Failure Die Naturally?

 Because choosing to euthanize is so difficult, many of us would prefer that our cats pass away peacefully in their sleep.
 In some cases, that may happen, but some “natural” deaths can be disturbing to experience.
 You may find the mental toll of waiting and wondering if you’re making the right choice difficult.

-In addition, you don’t want your cat to be in pain simply because you can’t decide whether to euthanize it.
+In addition, you don’t want your cat to be in pain simply because you can’t decide whether to euthanize them.
 Kidney disease can be painful, especially if your kitty develops mouth sores.
 Ask your vet about pain control options if you’re still not ready to euthanize.
-Sometimes by prolonging their lives, we are merely prolonging their suffering.
+Sometimes, by prolonging their lives, we are merely prolonging their suffering.

 When deciding when to euthanize a cat with kidney failure, you’ll need to consider your pet’s quality of life, along with the financial, emotional, and time resources you have available to continue care.
 Your vet and their staff can assist you as you make this difficult decision, but the final choice will ultimately be yours.